TheKyleKirby/README-Generator/Develop/README.md

 ## Contributing

-ME ME ME ME
+Me, Myself, I.

 ## Tests

-Run it
+N/A

 ## Questions

-For additional questions, reach out to me at ky.
+For additional questions, reach out to me at kylekirby86@gmail.com.
-You can check out my GitHub profile at [ky](https://github.com/ky).
+You can check out my GitHub profile at [TheKyleKirby](https://github.com/TheKyleKirby).